-Digital transformation strategy solves some of the common problems businesses face.
-This involves the integration of digital technology into all areas of a business.
+Digital transformation strategy is the integration of digital technology into all areas of a business.
 So this helps you change how you operate and deliver value to your customers.
-One of the key components that make digital workspace or digital transformation a success is having Unified Communications (UC).
+One of the key components that make digital workspace or digital transformation success is having Unified Communications (UC).
 In today’s world, any business setting requires a sufficient communication channel.
 There is a dozen of them offered to technology users.
 Businesses or companies make use of telephony, emails, audio/video conferencing, social media among other channels.

 You will need an “app” for each one of the above-mentioned communication channels in case you wish to have full access to the information being exchanged.
 The more communication channels you add to your business or company, the harder it becomes to manage all of them.
 That is where Unified Communications (UC) comes in.

 Unified Communications can be described as a framework used to integrate various asynchronous and real-time communication tools with the aim of enhancing communication within the business or company operations.
 This is also a way of enhancing collaboration and productivity within the business.

 It is important to understand that Unified Communications does not represent a singular technology.
 Instead, it involves an interconnected system of enterprise communication devices and applications that can either be used successively or in concert.

 VoIP (Voice Over Internet Protocol) telephony and video conferencing among other business communication tools facilitate real-time communication normally referred to as synchronous communication.
 But there are other enterprise communication tools like email that only facilitate asynchronous communication.
 Such only facilitate communication that happens at a person’s own convenience.

 But with the advancement in technology, team collaboration tools have become common and they offer near-real-time communication and messaging-centric workflows.
 You will also enjoy other features like video and voice capabilities and API integrations.
 These team collaboration tools have also expounded on instant-messaging services since they offer more Unified Communications features.